Justin Jefferson Player Prop Bets for NFL Week 10 | Minnesota vs. Los Angeles 11/14/2021

 Recent Performances

-- Against the Ravens last week, Jefferson was targeted five times and totaled 69 yards on three receptions while scoring one touchdown.
+- In last week's game against the Ravens, Jefferson was targeted five times and recorded three catches for 69 yards (23 yards per catch) and scored one touchdown.

-- Jefferson has hauled in 13 passes (23 targets) for 170 yards (56.7 per game) and has one touchdown in his last three games.
+- Over his last three games, Jefferson has 170 receiving yards on 13 receptions (23 targets), with one touchdown, averaging 56.7 yards per game.

 Jefferson's Minnesota Teammates